 Your Social Security number is the most important piece of personal information a bank needs when extending you credit or opening an account.
 With that number, the thief can get credit cards or loans, and when it comes time to repay them, they won’t, damaging your credit in the process.
 The missed payments are tied to your Social Security number, meaning they’ll end up on your credit report.

 In some ways, that’s one of the better outcomes of identity theft — you can use your credit scores and credit reports to spot fraud and put an end to it.
 Unfortunately, it could take a while for the fraudulent information to be removed from your credit report and, as a result, for your credit scores to recover.

 2. Get Medical Care

-Someone with your Social Security number could undergo medical treatment, effectively tainting your medical records.
+Someone using your Social Security number could undergo medical treatment, effectively tainting your medical records.
 Inaccurate medical records could have deadly consequences, if you receive treatment based on a false history.
 Thieves could also poach your health insurance coverage, which could leave you in a bind when you need it.

 3. File for a Fraudulent Tax Refund

 Taxpayer identity theft is a growing problem.
 Identity thieves use stolen Social Security numbers to get a fraudulent refund, which then delays any refund the victim is rightfully owed.
 The IRS loses billions of dollars to this crime every year, and it’s a growing threat in the wake of massive data breaches.
 The sooner you file your taxes, the more likely it is you’ll get to your refund before an identity thief.